-The Body of the Message: Your message doesn’t need to be long, but it does need to capture the reader’s attention and sell them on why you’re a strong applicant for the job.
+The Body of the Message: Your message doesn’t need to be long, but it does need to capture the reader’s attention and convince them of why you’re a strong applicant for the job.
 The goal of the letter is to “sell” yourself as a desirable candidate and get a job interview, not just to say that your resume is attached.

 Closing: Close your message with a professional closing like “Sincerely,” “Best regards,” or “Yours truly.”